Charlene W. Compher, PhD, RD, LDN, FASPEN

 - BS, University of Tennessee, 1970

 Dr. Compher’s team science research is directed towards clarifying the impact of dietary or nutritional intake, in the context of gut intestinal microbiota and metabolites, on health and disease.
+Novel approaches to obtain information about dietary intake in a user-friendly way is a key focus.

 Research on Gut Microbiota and Metabolites to Advance Nutrition Science